Theragatha - The Verses of the Senior Monks

 I’ve attained the three knowledges,

-And fulfilled the Buddha’s instructions.
+and have fulfilled the Buddha’s instructions.

-Since I have lain down to sleep;
+I have not lain down to sleep.

 Twenty-five years have passed